panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 1. Following the equations in our paper
 2. Coded some process (e.g., FFT or correlation) by yourself instead of using in-built functions.
 Or check their settings first.

-### Please cite the papers if using the code to generate data (e.g., images, tables of processing times, etc.) in an academic publication.
+### Please also cite the following papers if using the code to generate data (e.g., images, tables of processing times, etc.) in an academic publication.
   [1] Li Xu, Cewu Lu, Yi Xu, and Jiaya Jia.
 Image smoothing via l0 gradient minimization.
 ACM Trans.
 Graph., 30(6):174, 2011

   [2] S. Cho, J. Wang, and S. Lee, Handling outliers in non-blind image deconvolution.
 ICCV 2011.